gabri1997/kidney-failure-prediction/README.md

 # Prediction of kidney failure using Neural Networks

-Lo scopo di questo studio`e quello di indagare e migliorare lo score prognostico dell’algoritmo di apprendimento (DLPS).
-Combinando i risultati ottenuti utilizzando immagini intere di biopsie renali (WSI) con la controparte in immunofluorescenza, si riesce a prevedere se i pazienti saranno colpiti da insufficienza renale entro i prossimi 5 anni
+The purpose of this study is to investigate and enhance the prognostic score of the learning algorithm (DLPS).
+By combining the results obtained using whole slide images of renal biopsies (WSI) with their counterpart in immunofluorescence, it becomes possible to predict whether patients will experience renal failure within the next 5 years.

-Gli esperimenti riguardano 3 diverse tipologie di immagini:
+The experiments concern three different types of images:
 - Whole slide images (WSI)
-- Immagini in immunofluorescenza (Fluo)
+- Immunofluorescence images (Fluo)
-- Unione delle due precedenti tipologie (WSI + Fluo)
+- Combination of the two aforementioned types (WSI + Fluo)

 <div>
     <img src="Imges/id1006_0071_pas_Regione 1_1CC0_patch_2.png" alt="Alt text" title="Patch of a wsi">